Comedy: 20th century film, records, radio, and television

-Jim Carrey mugs for the camera.

 The advent of cinema in the late 19th century, and later radio and television in the 20th century broadened the access of comedians to the general public.
 Charlie Chaplin, through silent film, became one of the best-known faces on Earth.
 The silent tradition lived on well into the late 20th century through mime artists like Marcel Marceau, and the slapstick comedy of artists like Rowan Atkinson (as Mr. Bean).
 The tradition of the circus clown also continued, with such as Bozo the Clown in the United States and Oleg Popov in Russia.
-Radio provided new possibilities — with Britain producing the influential surreal humour of the Goon Show after the Second World War.
+Radio provided new possibilities—with Britain producing the influential surreal humour of the Goon Show after the Second World War.
 The Goons' influence spread to the American radio and recording troupe the Firesign Theatre.
 American cinema has produced a great number of globally renowned comedy artists, from Laurel and Hardy, the Three Stooges, Abbott and Costello, Dean Martin and Jerry Lewis, Bob Hope and Phyllis Diller during the mid-20th century, to performers like George Carlin, Bill Cosby, Joan Rivers, Robin Williams, and Eddie Murphy toward the end of the century.
 Hollywood attracted many international talents like the British comics Peter Sellers, Dudley Moore and Sacha Baron Cohen, Canadian comics Dan Aykroyd, Jim Carrey, and Mike Myers, and the Australian comedian Paul Hogan, famous for Crocodile Dundee.
 Other centres of creative comic activity have been the cinema of Hong Kong, Bollywood, and French farce.

 American television has also been an influential force in world comedy: with American series like M*A*S*H, Seinfeld and The Simpsons achieving large followings around the world.
 British television comedy also remains influential, with quintessential works including Fawlty Towers, Monty Python, Dad's Army, Blackadder, and The Office.
 Australian satirist Barry Humphries, whose comic creations include the housewife and "gigastar" Dame Edna Everage, for his delivery of Dadaist and absurdist humour to millions, was described by biographer Anne Pender in 2010 as not only "the most significant theatrical figure of our time ... [but] the most significant comedian to emerge since Charlie Chaplin".